mongodb/mongo-perf/README.md

 Mongo-perf (not to be confused with mongoperf) is a micro benchmarking tool for the MongoDB server.
 It measures throughput of commands with regards to the number of threads.

+**NOTE: this tool is not supported for users outside MongoDB.
+Use at your own risk.**

 ### OVERVIEW:
 This repo contains scripts to run benchmark tests for MongoDB.